SammoMichael/monkeyKingGame-github.io/README.md

 ### How to play

-Use trackpad, arrow keys, or w,a,s,d keys to manouever-- The Monkey King will shoot his famous golden-banded pole in both directions automatically-- Collect Peaches for powerups and a special spin attack!
+Use trackpad, arrow keys, or w,a,s,d keys to manouever The Monkey King will shoot his famous golden-banded pole in both directions automatically Collect Peaches for powerups and a special spin attack!
 Stay away from the giant blue birds!
 ```